JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 AA is pending £380k per unit on new Council house building programme (not including land acquisition costs) - it has £xxm set aside for this and we suggest that this should be used instead

-Conclusion:
 @.
-The AAAP envisaged redevelopment because at the time it was assumed that "it would cost too much to bring the homes up to decent homes standards".
+The AAAP envisaged redevelopment because at the time it said that: _"it would cost too much to bring the homes up to decent homes standards"_.
 It asserted that redevlopement would also enable an uplift in density to 4200 new homes and that these would be of better quality in terms of environment and sustainability.
-Given that the scheme fails to conform with these objectives and given the significant number of homes brought up to DHS in the interim ...
+Given that the scheme fails to conform with these objectives and given the significant number of homes brought up to DHS in the interim, the Objectors submit that refurbishment would be a more economically efficent and socially equitable option.

 @.
-Also, given the fact that redevelopment has proven to be more costly and DHS works less costly...

-@.
-Council has spent £46m redeveloping just 112 homes and has allocated £96m over next five years.
-This would be sufficient to bring xx homes on the Order Land up tp DHS.
+Council has spent £46m redeveloping just 112 homes on the estate to date and has allocated £96m to the Scheme over next five years alone.
+How many homes could be refurbished with £96m based on the 2005 refurb costings adjusted for inflation?

 @.
 In 2012, the Acquiring Authority spent several million pounds on fire safety works at the Aylesbury estate.
 This was carried out following a fire in one of its tower blocks in Peckham (Lakanal House) and a borough-wide fire safety review.